Marine Stations of the Cross: Mocked and Stripped

 A few years ago during Holy Week 15 youth visiting our Blue Theology Mission Station from First Christian Church, Eugene took a “cross walk” here at Asilomar, and helped resurrect the dunes with native plants.
 Their service project reminded us that Holy Week does not end at Calvary, but blooms anew at Easter.

 The traditional Fifth Station of the Cross is “And when they mocked him, they stripped him of his cloak…” (Matthew 27:31)

-With the youth we will confess that we too mock the divine, God’s blessed gift of our planet home.
+With the youth we confessed that we too mock the divine, God’s blessed gift of our planet home.
 We strip her surface with destructive agriculture and ravaging coal mining.
 Hurricanes and El Ninos, fueled by our climate change, savagely erode rivers and coasts.
 We clear cut forests and ocean floors, trawling for paper and rockfish.
 Stripped.

 But small resurrections are happening here at Asilomar, this “Asylum by the Sea,” a regular stop on our Blue Theology pilgrimages for youth and adults.